-How Long Should a Chapter be
+How Long Should a Book Chapter Be?

 This is why the length of the chapter matters.